metju90/ts-declaration-webpack-plugin/README.md

 # ts-specific-declarations-webpack-plugin

-This Webpack plugin generates a single TypeScript *.d.ts declaration file per entry or per a list of a specified entry.
+This Webpack plugin generates a single TypeScript *.d.ts declaration file per entry or per a list of a specified entries.
 The latter is a new feature which the forked repo does not offer.

 ### Installation